garobcsi/ScheduleForYou/README.md

 - Vite: `5000` (development only, In production doesn't work/used)
 - PhpMyAdmin: `5001`
 - DB (MySql): `33061`

+## :warning: Running the Application On Windows

+Our applications use [docker volumes](https://docs.docker.com/storage/volumes/) to save changes.
+Because the application uses many small files the coping between the Windows filesystem (NTFS) and Dockers filesystem (ext4) makes it run slower.
+By making the os filesystem and the Dockers filesystem the same the application will run much quicker.

+For example, when we used [Wsl](https://learn.microsoft.com/en-us/windows/wsl/install) on Windows we saw the same speed difrence as a proper Linux installation

 ## :test_tube: Run Unit Tests